CPK Insurance

 Our Recommendation for South Carolina

 For most South Carolina buyers, the right starting point is a policy that clearly addresses employee theft, forgery, computer fraud, funds transfer fraud, and money and securities exposures without paying for broad extras you do not use.
 If your business is small, remember that South Carolina’s economy is dominated by small firms, so a single internal fraud event can be harder to absorb than in a larger company.
 I would review your cash handling, check signing, and wire authorization process before choosing limits, then compare at least two or three carriers because the state has a large and competitive market.
 If you operate in healthcare, retail, food service, manufacturing, or construction, make sure the quote reflects how your money actually moves, not just your revenue.
-The best next step is to request a commercial crime insurance quote in South Carolina with your employee count, locations, and transfer procedures ready so the carrier can price the policy accurately.
+The best next step is to get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options with your employee count, locations, and transfer procedures ready so the carrier can price the policy accurately.

 FAQ